 If your Discharge is Yellow or Green

-However, if green or yellow discharge is accompanied by other symptoms like itching or unusual odors, you likely have a bacterial infection or sexually transmitted infection.
+However, if green or yellow discharge is accompanied by other symptoms like itching or unusual odors, you likely have a bacterial infection or STI.
 The yellow and/or green color is due to pus mixing with mucous to fight off the infection, so you know your body is working to protect and heal itself!

 When to See Your Healthcare Professional

-If your symptoms are mild and manageable, try our suite of organic products for immediate relief and to incorporate into your preventive care routine.
+If your symptoms are mild and manageable, take a look at your diet, lifestyle habits, and where you are in your menstrual cycle and incorporate organic products into your preventive care routine.

 Not sure how to deal?
 Take our quick quiz to get personalized product recommendations based on your lifestyle and your specific needs.
 Take the quiz.